All Episodes

 What the hell are we supposed to do?

-Yeah, yeah, I hear you.
+Yeah, I hear you.

-Uh what what's the what's the treasonous behavior?
+What's the treasonous behavior?

 You're talking about leaking.

-Well, if you're if you're livid about that, I'm sure you remember the story from last week where the FBI cannot investigate any of these agencies that have leaked because the agencies that have leaked are not participating.
+Well, if you're livid about that, I'm sure you remember the story from last week where the FBI cannot investigate any of these agencies that have leaked because the agencies that have leaked are not participating.

-The quote unquote victim agencies will not participate.
+The quote-unquote victim agencies will not participate.

 All right.

-Well subpoena them.
+Well, subpoena them.

 Right?

-Well that's I yeah, convene a grand jury.
+Well, that's, I, yeah, convene a grand jury.

 Exactly.